This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Cellular broadband internet service

-Satellite internet for RVers
+Satellite internet service for RVers

 Satellite internet was super slow and clunky up until recently.
-That said, Starlink RV internet is now on the market, providing fast and reliable satellite internet pretty much anywhere you can clearly see the sky.
+That said, Starlink RV internet by SpaceX is now on the market, providing fast and reliable satellite internet pretty much anywhere you can clearly see the sky.
 Now you are no longer limited to cellular coverage areas.
 The issues?

 • You won’t get connected while parked under trees